AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/connect-records.md

 <!--if you change steps here, also update steps in the "Manage relationship fields" article-->

-# Connect records and objects
+# Connect records

 You can connect Adobe Maestro records to one another or to objects from other applications.

 You must first connect two record types together or a record type to an object from another application, and then you can use the Table view of the record type to connect records to one another or records to other objects.

+For information about connecting record types to one another or to object types from other applications, see [Connect record types](../architecture-and-fields/connect-record-types.md).

 You can connect the following:

-* Two Maestro operation record types to one another
+* Two Maestro operational record types to one another
 * A Maestro operational record type to a taxonomy record type
 * Two Maestro taxonomy record types together
 * A Maestro record type and an object type from another application.